Chart Color Schemes

 Cultural Diversity

-Murray's cultural diversity was found to be below average.
-Its population comprised 84.8% citizens, 83.7% born in Australia, and 95.5% speaking English only at home.
-Christianity was the predominant religion, accounting for 41.3% of Murray's population.
+Murray's population showed low cultural diversity, with 84.8% being citizens, 83.7% born in Australia, and 95.5% speaking English only at home.
+Christianity was the predominant religion, accounting for 41.3%.
+The 'Other' religious category had a higher representation in Murray (0.7%) compared to Rest of WA (0.4%).

 Frequently Asked Questions - Diversity